chroaster/guides/source/localizable/tutorial/autocomplete-component.md

 Our `filterByCity` function is going to pretend to be the action function for our component, that does the actual filtering of the rental list.

 If the search input is empty, the function is going to return three cities.
-If the the search input is not empty, its going to return just one.
+If the the search input is not empty, it is going to return just one.
 If our component is coded correctly, it should in turn display the three cities on initial render and just show one once a character is given to the search box.

 We are not testing the actual filtering of rentals in this test, since it is focused on only the capability of the component.